Part 3/8: SCA Industry Challenges - Low-tech Phones and Fallback Options

-Challenger banks and neo-banks on the other hand, does not have to deal with the same issues.
-The reason is quite clear: Challenger banks are basing their entire business model on the fact that their user are able to do everything on a smartphone.
+Challenger banks and neo-banks on the other hand, do not have to deal with the same issues.
+The reason is quite clear: challenger banks are basing their entire business model on the fact that their users can do everything on a smartphone.

-When is a fallback needed?
+When is a Fallback Needed?

 There are some typical scenarios where there is a clear need for a fallback option to the smartphone SCA solution: